FOSSEE/OpenPLC/OpenPLC_version_1/Documentation/Software-Requirements.rst

-[6] **Retentive timer** is used to keep track of the how much time the module under consideration has been true, it cumulates the total time, if the input has been on for atleast that much time, the output of the timer is true.
-It will always reamin true after this, hence it should be reset by using Reset instruction manually
+[6] **Retentive timer** is used to keep track of the how much time the module under consideration has been true, it cumulates the total time, if the input has been on for at-least that much time, the output of the timer is true.
+It will always remain true after this, hence it should be reset by using Reset instruction manually

-[7] **Counter** is used to count upto the given value threshold.The count is changed as the input to the counter is made high.
+[7] **Counter** is used to count up to the given value threshold.The count is changed as the input to the counter is made high.
 This is used as an up counter, down counter or a circular counter.
 The variables can be manipulated and be suited for the application

 [8] **Mov** is used to move any value, be it character or numeric into the variable named under destination.

-[9] **Arithmetic operands** are used to manipulate the variables values to suit the logic, they cn be used on any kind of variables like the counters variables.
+[9] **Arithmetic operands** are used to manipulate the variables values to suit the logic, they can be used on any kind of variables like the counters variables.

 These are the basic ones that are used.
 A detailed help for the more instructions and general guidelines is provided on the Manual of the